Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 FEC - Finnish Export Credit Ltd is an internationally notified official Export Credit Agency and a wholly owned subsidiary of Finnvera plc.
 FEC administers the interest equalization scheme for officially supported export credits and domestic ship financing at CIRRs (Commercial Interest Reference Rate).
 It acts on behalf of the Government of Finland and in accordance with the OECD arrangement.
 FEC also provides export credits when a withholding tax benefit can be achieved.

 The Government of Finland through the Team Finland network supports several public financing institutions to help researchers, innovators, entrepreneurs and full-fledged businesses from initial idea and incubation, to piloting and testing, to startup, to growth, to internationalization.

-ELY - Centers for Economic Development, Transport and the Environment is the official The tasks of the centers comprise Employment and Economic Centers, Road Districts, Regional Environmental Centers and State Provincial Offices.
-These centers operate in close collaboration with the regional councils and promote entrepreneurship, functioning of labor market, competence, and other cultural activities.
+ELY - Centre for Economic Development Transport and the Environment operates in close collaboration with the regional councils and promote entrepreneurship, functioning of labor market, competence, and other cultural activities.